-The Company has implemented a flexible work-style including a Response to the Act on Promotion of Women's Participation flextime system for sales staff and those involved in development. and Advancement in the Workplace Furthermore, in order to encourage retention and utilization of In accordance with The Act on Promotion of Women's Participaemployees with knowledge and skills, we have put in place the tion and Advancement in the Workplace (Women's Advancement "System for Rehiring Employees" for employees who have re-Promotion Act) that was enacted on April 1, 2016, the Company signed due to life events that occur in the course of their career is formulating an action plan to create an environment where (childbirth, childcare, family care, spouse's transfer, etc.), so that women can continue working with a sense of security as they adthey can be rehired when they reach the stage when it is possible vance their careers. to return to work.
+The Company has implemented a flexible work-style including a flextime system for sales staff and those involved in development.
+Furthermore, in order to encourage retention and utilization of employees with knowledge and skills, we have put in place the "System for Rehiring Employees" for employees who have resigned due to life events that occur in the course of their career (childbirth, childcare, family care, spouse's transfer, etc.), so that they can be rehired when they reach the stage when it is possible to return to work.